DataDog/dd-trace-java/CONTRIBUTING.md

 Git does not automatically update submodules when switching branches.

-Use next setting, otherwise you will need to remember to add `--recurse-submodules` to git checkout when switching to old branches.
+Add the following configuration setting or you will need to remember to add `--recurse-submodules` to `git checkout` when switching to old branches.

 ```bash
 git config --local submodule.recurse true